 The Thousand Kyoto Review: Wonderful Hotel Right Next To Kyoto Station

 The Thousand Kyoto is a stylish and modern hotel just a short walk from Kyoto Station.
-We had a wonderful stay at this hotel in May and enjoyed every minute.
-Here’s a review of our experience and why we highly recommend it.
+We had a wonderful stay at this hotel in May 2024 and enjoyed every minute.
+In February 2026, we stayed here again for one night ,and the service and room conditions remained pretty much the same.
+Here’s a review of our experiences and why we highly recommend it.

 Quick Links